teoaldridge/my-first-express-server/README.md

 2) Download the code
 3) Navigate to the folder on terminal
 4) Type "npm install" to install all project dependencies
-5) Type "npm install -g nodemon" to install all project dependencies.
+5) Type "npm install -g nodemon" to install nodemon, which is a utility that will monitor for any changes in your source and automatically restart the server.
 6) Then "nodemon server.js" to get the server running on a local host.